smbattumasyan/typicode/README.md

-MVVM iOS Project, without third party SDK.
+MVVM iOS Project without third-party SDKs.

-The Application request and take information from local json-server and place in local Database (application can works offline).
-Contains native network layer and CoreData database.
-Shows the list in the table view, every cell contain a title and an image and when tap on cell previews original image.
-Using pagination to request and show first 20 items and then request and update items from CoreData with fetchedResultController when user scroll down to last cells.
+The application requests and retrieves information from a local JSON server and stores it in a local database (the application can function offline).
+It contains a native network layer and uses CoreData for the database.
+The app displays a list in a table view, where each cell contains a title and an image.
+When a cell is tapped, the original image is previewed.
+Pagination is used to request and display the first 20 items, with additional items being requested and updated in CoreData via a NSFetchedResultsController as the user scrolls to the last cells.

 Database json example.
 {